-- 1. Longest period of time homeless
+- 1. Longest period homeless

 - 2. Veterans

 - 3. Age: Persons under age 24 or over age 50

 - 4. Length of time on the priority list

-Since rental and/or financial assistance is to match the needs of the household, the duration of assistance will vary by household, lasting for no longer than the household needs to stabilize.
-In no instances, will the household receive more than 24 months of RRH assistance in any threeyear period, and no fees can be imposed on project participants beyond payment of rent.
+Since rental and/or financial assistance is to match the household's needs, the duration of assistance will vary by household, lasting for no longer than the household needs to stabilize.
+In no instance will the household receive more than 24 months of RRH assistance in any three-year period, and no fees can be imposed on project participants beyond payment of rent.
 Minimum standards for determining what percentage or amount of rent and utilities costs each program participant shall pay while receiving rapid rehousing assistance are:

 - 1. Participants received approval for the minimum amount of financial assistance necessary to prevent homelessness.
-Participants shall not be approved for more rental assistance than can be justified given their income and expenses at a given time. - 2.
+Participants shall not be approved for more rental assistance than can be justified, given their income and expenses at a given time. - 2.
 Agencies cannot set organizational maximums or minimums but must rely on the CoC and ESG Interim Rules and Regulations to determine household eligibility: - a.
 Program participant's total rental assistance cannot exceed 24 months during any 3year period. - b.
-Payment of rental arrears may be made for up to six months of rent in arrears, including any late fees. - c.
-ESG funds may pay for a security deposit that is equal to no more than two months' rent. - d.
+Payment of rental arrears may be made for up to six months of rent in arrears, including any late fees (ESG ONLY). - c.
+ESG and CoC funds may pay for a security deposit equal to no more than two months' rent. - d.
 Last month's rent must not exceed one month's rent and must be included in calculating the program participant's total rental assistance, which cannot exceed 24 months during any 3-year period.

-3. Participant contribution.
+- 3. Participant contribution.
 Neither HUD nor the ND CoC require that participants share in the cost of their rental assistance.
 If the agency requires rent cost sharing, the agency must have standards for client income contributions to rent.
-If an agency has income contribution standards, they must apply to all program participants equally.

-The amount of rental assistance provided is highly individualized but should generally reduce the level of RRH subsidies over time so that each household contributes more as they are able to and as stabilization is realized.

-Initial assistance can be as much as 100% of the rent.
-Clients will pay a percentage of their rent based on the program's assessment of the client's financial situation, with rental assistance decreasing over time; to provide flexibility for projects, the schedule for assistance and process of decreasing will be determined by program staff as included in the program's policies.

-- 4. Rent calculations.
-The rent shall equal the total monthly unit rent and, if the tenant pays separately for utilities, the monthly utility allowance set by the local public housing authority. - 5.
+If an agency has income contribution standards, they must apply to all program participants equally. - The amount of rental assistance provided is highly individualized, but the RRH subsidies should generally be reduced over time so that each household contributes more as they can and as stabilization is realized. - Initial assistance can be as much as 100 percent of the rent.
+Clients will pay a percentage of their rent based on the program's assessment of their financial situation, with rental assistance decreasing over time.
+To provide flexibility for projects, the schedule for assistance and the process of decreasing will be determined by program staff as included in the program's policies. - 4.
+Rent calculations.
+The rent shall equal the total monthly unit rent, and if the tenant pays separately for utilities, the monthly utility allowance set by the local public housing authority. - 5.
 Rental assistance ESG-funded RRH may be tenant- or project-based.
 Rental assistance for CoC-funded RRH may only be tenant-based.